Your Guide to Earning a Master of Engineering Management in Tennessee

 The home of the Great Smoky Mountains, the Grand Ole Opry, and Graceland may not be the first location you think of when you consider where to pursue a Master of Engineering Management (MEM) degree.
 But Tennessee is a hub for innovation and technology.
 Home to major companies like FedEx, Bridgestone, Nissan North America, and Oak Ridge National Laboratory, Tennessee is rich with engineering opportunities both for new grads and professionals who seek to further their careers.
 The state’s most notable example of its engineering prowess may be the Tennessee Valley Authority (TVA), a collection of dams and power plants built to generate electricity, control floods, and stimulate economic development.1

-Tennessee’s industrial landscape is supported by sectors like automotive manufacturing, advanced materials, logistics, energy, and healthcare, all of which are growing rapidly.2 The U.S. Bureau of Labor Statistics forecasts employment in engineering management to grow by 6% through 2033, faster than the average for all other occupations.3 Once in the working world, engineering managers in Tennessee can earn competitive salaries, averaging $146,000 per year.4 The affordability of Tennessee cities like Nashville, Knoxville, and Chattanooga translates to a high quality of life for earners of these salaries.
+Tennessee’s industrial landscape is supported by sectors like automotive manufacturing, advanced materials, logistics, energy, and healthcare, all of which are growing rapidly.2 The U.S. Bureau of Labor Statistics forecasts employment in engineering management to grow by 4% through 2034, about as fast as the average for all other occupations.3 Once in the working world, engineering managers in Tennessee can earn competitive salaries, averaging $146,000 per year.4 The affordability of Tennessee cities like Nashville, Knoxville, and Chattanooga translates to a high quality of life for earners of these salaries.

 This article will explain all about the field of engineering management, how to choose a Master of Engineering Management program, an overview of programs in Tennessee, how to pay for engineering management education, and how to decide whether an MEM program is right for you.